PowerModder/Watchdog-Adult-Renamer/README.md

   - Rename the media file with the most matched scene according to your preference and move it to new directory.
   - Dry-Run feature to actually test the functionality of the Watchdog.
   - Log the whole activity to a file for debugging purposes.
+  - Extra log per scene that can help you rename your file if the Watchdog mismatches it at first.
+The scene should be at the pool that returned though.
   - Script to create an exact clone of another directory.

 ### Changelog